danielbraun/bidi-rest/README.md

 # bidi-rest

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+bidi-rest provides functions to create Rails-like resourceful routes for your [Bidi](https://github.com/juxt/bidi) routers.

 ## License

-Copyright © 2017 FIXME
+Copyright © 2017 Daniel Braun

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.